Material Comparison

 The core difference: material properties

-The debate between carbide and steel implant drills comes down to material science.
-Stainless steel has been the default in dental implantology for decades - not because it's the best material for the job, but because it's inexpensive to manufacture and well-understood.
+The debate between carbide and steel implant drills (sometimes called implant burs or osteotomy drills, depending on the manufacturer) comes down to material science.
+Stainless steel has been the default in dental implantology for decades, not because it’s the best material for an implant drill, but because it’s inexpensive to manufacture and well-understood.

 Full comparison table